 Now the master-slave system must be configured on each unit.
-It's recommended to configure first all the slave units and then the master unit.
+It is recommended to configure first all the slave units and then the master unit.

-► Step 1: Configuring all slave units
+► Step 1: Configuring all slave units (standard models with TFT display)

 - 1. Enter MENU then GENERAL SETTINGS and press until reaching the page for master-slave setup. - 2.
 Activate the MS mode with touch area SLAVE.
 A warning requester will appear which has to be acknowledged with OK, otherwise the change will be reverted. - 3.
 Accept the settings with the touch area and return to the main page.